top of page

 Kate Shepherd Cohen is an award-winning menstrual health pioneer.

-She won Innovator of the Year 2021 at the International Social Prescribing Awards for 'pioneering menstrual health', is a member of the College of Medicine and Integrative Health, the Society for Menstrual Cycle Research (SMCR), the Alliance for Innovation at the National Academy for Social Prescribing, the Scottish Academy for Social Prescribing and the 4M Consortium for menstrual & mental health.
+Kate is a member of the College of Medicine and Integrative Health, the Society for Menstrual Cycle Research (SMCR), the Alliance for Innovation at the National Academy for Social Prescribing, the Scottish Academy for Social Prescribing.
+She has presented abstracts at the Menstruation Research Network conference and the 4M Consortium conference for menstrual & mental health.

 "Through Menstrual Cycle Support,